-Ford Explorer owners have reported 120 problems associated with transmission solenoid (under the power train category).
+Ford Explorer owners have reported 124 problems related to transmission solenoid (under the power train category).

 See all problems of the 2005 Ford Explorer.

-Tl-consumer has a 2002 Ford Explorer.
+Tl-the contact owns a 2002 Ford Explorer.
 The contact stated that while driving 35 mph, the over-drive warning light illuminated as a message appeared stating to check the transmission.
 The contact took the vehicle to the dealer for a diagnostic test.
 The dealer stated that the transmission had defective rings and bushings.
 The dealer also stated that the transmission solenoid block was leaking.
 The contact did not have any repairs performed on the vehicle.
 The failure mileage was 233,577.
 Kmj.
-This problem occurred on Tuesday, August 6, 2013.

 See all problems of the 2003 Ford Explorer.

-Tl-the vehicle is a 2003 Ford Explorer.
+Tl-the contact owns a 2003 Ford Explorer.
 While driving approximately 30 mph, the transmission began to slip gears in a jerking motion.
 There was also a hesitation and the engine revved continuously.
 In addition, the over drive and transmission warning indicators illuminated on the instrument panel.
 The indicators remained illuminated until the engine was turned off.
 The vehicle was diagnosed by two different independent mechanics and they informed the sensor solenoid would need to be replaced and possibly the transmission.
 The vehicle was in the process of being taken to an authorized dealer for a third opinion.
 The manufacturer was not notified of the defect.
 The approximate failure mileage was 74,000.
 The VIN was unavailable.
 Js.
-This transmission solenoid issue occurred November 9, 2011.

-The car involved was a 2002 Ford Explorer.
-The vehicle's vehicle identification number (VIN) was 1FMZU73K22_.
 Transmission (5r55) solenoid pack and servo both went out at same time servo is terrible design.
 There should be a recall from Ford on these problems on this transmission.
-This problem occurred on 10/21/11.

-The VIN of the car is 1FMZU74K24_.
-The owner has a 2004 Ford Explorer.
+The contact owns a 2004 Ford Explorer.
 The contact placed the gear shifter into reverse to drive and noticed that the transmission would hesitate before engaging.
 The vehicle was taken to the dealer where the technicians replaced the solenoid in the transmission.
 After the repairs were performed, the contact continued to experience the failure.
 There was also an abnormal grinding from the rear of the vehicle.
 The dealer replaced the rear end bearing, three rear axles, the pinion bar and seals and a shaft kit was installed.
 The dealer also advised that the failure was caused by an over torque by the manufacturer.
 In addition, the contact stated that the driver and passenger side sun visor joints were failing sporadically and causing the visors to obstruct the contact's vision of the roadway.
 The sun visors were not repaired.
 The approximate failure mileage was 49,000.
-It was Mon., May.
-31, 2010 when this transmission solenoid issue happened.

-The car is a 2010 Ford Explorer.
 On March 29 at 9pm while driving at 30 mph and passing a vehicle, my transmission stopped working.
 If felt like it dropped out of the bottom of my Ford Explorer 2004 with 63,445 miles.
 O/d light started blinking and check transmission was on the dash display.
 I immediately brought it to the nearest Ford dealership, unable to drive faster than 20 mph or shift gears.
 Reverse was completely not working.
 I had reported that I suspected transmission problems a year prior, and dealership stated that nothing was wrong.
 In October 2009 at 59,492 miles I brought it in to the same dealership and stated that while going into reverse and out of reverse the car made a clunking sound.
 Solenoid body was replaced under warranty.
 Approximately 3,000 miles later transmission was found to have a broken drum and needed to be replaced - warranty had expired.
-This transmission solenoid issue occurred 03/29/2010.

 See all problems of the 2010 Ford Explorer.